 23 Yuanlin Road, Suzhou, China

-almost 7 years by Anthony Williams 5 / 5This was my favourite Suzhou garden.
+about 7 years by Anthony Williams 5 / 5This was my favourite Suzhou garden.
 But its a pity there are so many tourists and so many school parties, with teachers using portable PA systems to shout at the children.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.